Wilto/wilto-makes-food/_src/articles/chefs-knives.md

 Steel is iron and carbon, fundamentally, with guest appearances from silicon, manganese, vanadium, nickel, molybdenum, and chromium.

-There is an _incredible_ amount of nonsense wrapped up in the topic of knife steel, I assume because it involves a lot of science, and marketers have a knack for fitting in a bunch of expensive nonsense between science-style words.
+There is an _incredible_ amount of nonsense wrapped up in the topic of knife steel, I assume because it involves a lot of science, and marketers have a knack for fitting dollar signs between science-style words.

 #### Carbon Steel